janiveer/PACBook/README.md

 PACBook is a pre-processor.
 It doesn’t produce formatted output.
 You will require third party processing tools to take the XML that PACBook produces and and turn it into something meaningful.
-For example, you can use the [DocBook XSL stylesheets](http://docbook.sourceforge.net/) to turn PACBook’s output into Web help or an ePub file.
-(PACBook was originally written for pre-processing DocBook XML files.)
+For example, you can use the [DocBook XSL stylesheets](http://docbook.sourceforge.net/) to turn a pre-processed DocBook file into Web help or an ePub file.
 Or you could use [Apache Batik](https://xmlgraphics.apache.org/batik/) to render a pre-processed SVG file as PNG or JPEG.

 The stylesheet **DBProfile.xsl** relies on the [DocBook XSL stylesheets](http://docbook.sourceforge.net/).
 The stylesheet **RefResolve.xsl** relies